pachyderm/pachyderm/doc/docs/master/how-tos/jupyterlab-extension/index.md

 docker run -it -v ~/.pachyderm/config.json:/home/jovyan/.pachyderm/config.json -p 8888:8888 -e GRANT_SUDO=yes --user root --device /dev/fuse --privileged --entrypoint /opt/conda/bin/jupyter pachyderm/notebooks-user:bcc43c22c84a37a434787f7dd26c0b3ad1aa1490 lab --allow-root

 ----------------------------------------------------
+On the left part of your screen, you should

-In the terminal of your new notebook, log into your Pachyderm cluster.  //ADD link to set context
+In the terminal of your JUpyterLab, log into your Pachyderm cluster.  //ADD link to set context

 #### Deploy The Extension On JupyterHub Running In Kubernetes